jackjburnett/jackjburnett.github.io/_projects/RAI_Article.md

 refocus the burden of moral duties back onto AI researchers by highlighting their role within social justice.

 The article focuses on AI researchers and how they can impact the individuals and communities within their datasets.
-Corporations were not discussedwithin the article as current ethical guidelines for AI inherently focus on corporations and the systems themselves [23], as does research that discusses AI ethics [32, 48].
+Corporations were not discussed within the article as current ethical guidelines for AI inherently focus on corporations and the systems themselves [23], as does research that discusses AI ethics [32, 48].
 The article leans toward egalitarianism by identifying that promoting equality among individuals within society should be the primary concernof AI researchers.
-A Marxist view of trade secrets was taken within the article; this stance was justified through literature identifying the harms of tradesecrets [14] rather than being explicitly stated.
+A Marxist view of trade secrets was taken within the article; this stance was justified through literature identifying the harms of trade secrets [14] rather than being explicitly stated.
 Equality within AI focuses onthe duty of researchers to ensure that models are trained on diverse data to limit discriminatory outcomes [15], rather than the duties of the researchers once inequality has been identified or is inevitable within the system due to societal biases.
 The moral duty proposed in the article is based on the concept that AI researchers are in a position of power over those within their datasets;